captionpoint/captionpoint-plays/THE-ROOMMATE.md

 (Beat.)
 ---
 ## ROBYN:
 She doesn't think I can give it up.
 The lifestyle.
 She doesn't want to talk to me anymore, but if she talked to me, she'd see that I can give it up.
 I mean, I'm in Iowa.
-Talk about giving up.
+Ta l k about giving up.
 ---
 ## SHARON:
 (Hey.)
 ---
 ## ROBYN:
 Also, I sold pot.
 But you probably figured that out already.
 ---
 ## SHARON:
 (Wide-eyed.)
 No, I didn't.